 - An IB is responsible for placing any pending trades on behalf of their clients.

 - Instead of asking for money from clients, an IB earns a salary through brokerage commissions.

 Investing is challenging.
 The grind.
 The pace.
 The victory.
 The defeat.
 All of these aspects make up the financial sphere of investing.
 Understanding who the players are in this world is vital to navigate the storm and seldom calm seas.

-Introducing broker (IB) is better known as a commodity broker, or something most investors are familiar with in the futures market, futures broker.
-An IB is the one who places the pending trades for his clients.
+An introducing broker (IB) is better known as a commodity broker or futures broker (something most investors are familiar with in the futures market).
+An IB is the one who places the pending trades for their clients.

-To see the complete picture, your IB is the face that meets and helps the clients, while the Futures Commission Merchant (FCM) is mainly referred to as the clearing firm.
-Introducing Broker and FCM's have to work in sync with one another, in order to run a smooth trading firm.
-FCM's are the behind the scenes task-force that:
+To see the complete picture, your IB is the face that meets and helps the clients, while the futures commission merchant (FCM) is mainly referred to as the clearing firm.
+Introducing brokers and FCMs have to work in sync to run a smooth trading firm.
+The FCM is the task force behind the scenes that does the following:

 - Maintain orderly functional trading platforms